$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 Medical Exam: IOM Migration Health Assessment Centre, Nairobi

 Canada requires an Immigration Medical Exam (IME) conducted by an IRCC-approved Panel Physician.
-In Kenya, the primary authorized facility is the International Organization for Migration (IOM) Migration Health Assessment Centre (MHAC), located in Lavington, Nairobi — approximately on Gigiri Drive.
+In Kenya, the International Organization for Migration (IOM) Migration Health Assessment Centre (MHAC) is on Gigiri Drive, off UN Avenue, near the UN complex in Nairobi.

 There are also a small number of private panel physicians in Nairobi authorized by IRCC.
 You can verify the current list through the IRCC panel physician locator on the Canada.ca website.
 Use this tool rather than trusting word-of-mouth, as authorization status changes.